tiffany352/Roblox-Tag-Editor/README.md

 # Tag Editor

+> **Note**<br>
+> There is now an [official Tag Editor plugin](https://devforum.roblox.com/t/tag-editor-plugin-for-studio/2055202/41) that is integrated directly into Roblox Studio, which you might want to consider using instead.
+Both plugins save in the same format, which makes them compatible with each other, even in Team Create.
+>
+> This plugin should be considered in maintenance mode.
+You can continue using it, but there might not be as much feature development on it anymore.

 A Roblox Studio plugin for manipulating [CollectionService](https://create.roblox.com/docs/reference/engine/classes/CollectionService).

 You can install it via the Roblox plugin marketplace, here: https://www.roblox.com/library/948084095/Tag-Editor